 Week Two

-The teacher candidate and mentor review the PDEFE requirement.
+The teacher candidate and mentor review the PDEFE requirements.
 Review the ten disposition standards.
 Set goals and discuss opportunities to provide evidence that the teacher candidate are meeting standards as a professional teacher candidate.

 Familiarize the teacher candidate with your district, school, and classroom, asking questions about student backgrounds, socio-economic status of community, and the students in your classroom.
 Inquire about individual learning plans, pull out services for individual students, curriculum and pacing plans, and resources for the staff and teachers in your building.
 Having a well-rounded knowledge of your classroom and the learners themselves will inform the teacher candidates teaching practice and guide you as an educator.